Honda Odyssey vs Honda Pilot

-Japanese automaker Honda are fabled for their reliability and expertise in engineering engines.
-The Odyssey and Pilot are two of their most popular 8-seat family haulers, but which one is the better choice?
+Japanese automaker Honda is fabled for its expertise in engineering engines.
+The Odyssey and Pilot are two of its most popular 8-seat family haulers, but which one is the better choice?
 In this head to head we’ll be taking you through how each model fares in various categories and, ultimately, which model makes more sense for the average family.

 SUV or Minivan?

-Minivans often get a bad rep which is reflected in their lower sales figures compared to SUVs.
+Minivans often get a bad rep and that’s reflected by their considerably lower sales figures compared to SUVs.
 They’re considered unsexy, boring to drive and less sporty than SUVs.

 The reality, however, is that newer minivans not only offer decent performance and handling, but are often much more practical for the average family.

-Sure, their smaller ground clearance and lower amount of torque means they don’t do well off-road or make them particularly good at pulling trailers.
-But on the flip-side, you get a significantly roomier interior as well as various family friendly features like automatic sliding doors.
+Sure, their smaller ground clearance and lower amount of torque means they don’t perform well off-road or make them much good at pulling trailers.
+But on the flip-side, you get a significantly roomier interior as well as family friendly features like automatic sliding doors.

 Therefore, it’s important to consider where your priorities lie.
 The choice between a minivan and SUV should probably be the biggest factor in your purchase decision.

-The Odyssey and Pilot are similarly priced.
-The Odyssey LX starts slightly cheaper at $30,690 while the Pilot LX starts at $31,550.
-However, comparing the EX, EX-L and Touring models, the Odyssey is slightly more expensive.
+The Odyssey and Pilot are extremely similar in price.
+The Odyssey LX starts at $32,090 while the Pilot LX will cost slightly more at $32,550.
+However, comparing the EX, EX-L and Touring models, the Odyssey becomes the more expensive choice.

-The Honda Odyssey received a complete makeover in 2018, and the 2020 maintains a similar design.
-Meanwhile, the Honda Pilot had a major redesign in 2019.
-As with most Hondas, neither the Odyssey or Pilot sport particularly bold designs, and instead opt for a sensible, low-key design.
+The Honda Odyssey received a complete makeover in 2018, and the 2021 maintains a similar design.
+Meanwhile, the last major Honda Pilot redesign was in 2019.
+As with most Hondas, neither the Odyssey or Pilot sport particularly bold or loud designs, and instead opt for function-over-form, low-key designs.

 The Pilot is 194.5” long and 78.6” wide.
 The Odyssey is similar in width, but longer, measuring 203.5” from front to back.

-For an SUV, the Pilot doesn’t offer a great amount of ground clearance at 7.3”.
-This is still significantly more than the Odyssey’s 5.8” clearance, but no one is exactly purchasing an Odyssey for off-roading.
+Compared to other SUVs in its class, the Pilot doesn’t offer a great amount of ground clearance at 7.3”.
+However, it’s still significantly more than the Odyssey’s 5.8” clearance, but no one is purchasing an Odyssey with off-roading in mind!

 Comparing the amount of interior space made available for passengers and cargo, the Odyssey is the clear winner.

 The Odyssey is very slightly more generous when it comes to legroom, headroom, shoulder room and hip room.
-It offers a total of 163.6 cubic feet of passenger volume, compared to the Pilot’s 152.9.
+It offers a total of 163.6 cubic feet of passenger volume, compared to the Pilot’s 152.9 cubic feet.
 That said, the difference is quite slight and won’t be noticeable for the average passenger.